GolfRider/Akka-Http-Custom-Stream-Flow-Example/README.md

   This example showcases Akka Http with Akka Custom Stream Flow.
-  Every element of the stream flow is executed by a seperate actor.
+  Every element of the stream flow is executed by a separate actor.
 Enjoy :-)